SoftbearStudios/bitcode/README.md

 - Code is designed to be auto-vectorized by LLVM

 ## `serde`
 A `serde` integration is gated behind the `"serde"` feature flag.
-It is slower, produces slightly larger output, and (by extension) is not compatible with the native `bitcode::{Encode, Decode}`.
-Note that:
-- the `serde` version does not support types like `serde_json::Value`, which internally serialize different types (numbers, arrays, etc.) without a normal enum discriminant.
-- the `serde` version omits
-the `flowinfo` and `scope_id` fields of `std::net::SocketAddrV6`, but native `bitcode` keeps them.
+Click [here](https://github.com/SoftbearStudios/bitcode/wiki/Serde) to learn more.

 ## `#![no_std]`
 All `std`-only functionality is gated behind the (default) `"std"` feature.